 On the other hand, it’s considered to be very effective to knock the bottom to make a sound.
 Making a little commotion of something feeding on something always attract other fish-eaters.

 From my experience as a free diver, I totally agree that fish live in the world of sound.
-Sound travels in the water much faster and further than in the air, while light doesn’t travel well.
+Sound travels in the water much faster and further than in the air, while light doesn’t travel well in the water.
 There’s no reason for fish to depend on eye sight like we human depend 90% on it.
-That’s exactly the reason why dolphins, once eye-sight dependent land animal, have developed the special auditory sensory system called echo-location to perfection.
+That’s exactly the reason why dolphins, once eye-sight dependent land animal, have developed the highly sophisticated auditory sensory system called echo-location to adapt to the underwater environment.

-Our target fish should be at the verge of one way to predation and the other way to cautiousness.
-Which way it rolls to may be like a roll of a dice.
-But we sure want to give as little warning factors as possible.
+When they see your jig, yur target fish should be at the verge of one way to predation and the other way to cautiousness.
+Which way it rolls to?
+It may be like a roll of a dice.
+But we sure want to present our jig with as little caution factors as possible.

 Sudden impact to the line moves the line to slash through the water and make sound waves.
 So I’m convinced that it’s so important to pick up the jig softly after each falls and connect every actions to flow.
 Slow pitch jigging is so effective because it gives so much time to the jig to swim on its own.